lgreski/acsexample/README.md

 <img src="PUMS person.png" alt="Drawing" style="width: 550px;" />

-When we look at the raw data file for person records, we find that there is not a predictable relationsihp between housing records and person records in the data file (i.e. 1 housing unit, then 3 person units, then 1 housing unit, and so on).
+When we look at the raw data file for person records, we find that there is not a predictable relationship between housing records and person records in the data file (i.e. 1 housing unit, then 3 person units, then 1 housing unit, and so on).
 The key that associates the two record types is SERIALNO -- the Housing / Group Quarters \(GQ\) Unit Serial Number.
 The following snapshot from the raw data illustrates the problem, as the first household is associated with 3 person records, and the second household is associated with 5 person records.

 <img src="PUMS raw data.png" alt="Drawing" style="width: 550px;" />